 DC Government Documents and Legal Materials

 DC Government documents include the latest as well as historical editions of the D.C.
 Code, D.C.
 Municipal Regulations, the D.C.
-Register, and the budget of the District of Columbia.
-Please note: the latest updated D.C.
+Register and the budget of the District of Columbia.
+Please note: The latest updated D.C.
 Code and the latest D.C.
 Municipal Regulations and D.C.
 Register can be found online.
 Also included are federal government documents relating to the District, from 1790 to the present.
-Note that Washingtoniana does not support extensive case law research.
+The Washingtoniana collection does not support extensive case law research.

-There are more than 8,000 maps, printed and on microfiche from 1612 to present.
+There are more than 8,000 maps (print and microfiche) from 1612 to the present.
 These include a set of D.C. real estate atlases (print and microfilm) from 1877 to 1965 and Sanborn Fire Insurance maps up through 1999.

 Newspapers and Periodicals

 Microfilm of all the major DC daily newspapers from 1800 through the end of 2011 are held in Washingtoniana.
-Print editions of the Washington Post and the Washington Times from January 2012 to the present are also available.
+Print editions of The Washington Post and The Washington Times from January 2012 to the present are also available.
 Please note that several papers may be accessed electronically through the library website with your library card.
-They include The Washington Post (1877-present), Washington Times (1990-present) and the Washington Afro–American (1989-present; found in the Ethnic NewsWatch database as the Afro-American Red Star).
+They include The Washington Post (1877-present), The Washington Times (1990-present) and The Washington Afro–American (1989-present; found in the Ethnic NewsWatch database as the Afro-American Red Star).

 Consisting of 2,000 postcards, this collection documents both federal and hometown Washington.
 Arranged by topic, the collection’s value lies in documenting images found perhaps nowhere else.

 Washingtoniana holds a complete run of real estate assessments from 1886 to 2011.
-We also have building permits on microfilm from 1877-1949 (and a microfilm building permit index for 1950-1958).
-We have a Building Permits Database, only available onsite, that summarizes information from the “Permit to Build," including: the date of construction, architect, builder, owner, and dimensions.
+We also have building permits on microfilm from 1877 to 1949 (and a microfilm building permit index for 1950 through 1958).
+We have a building permits database, only available on-site, that summarizes information from the “Permit to Build," including the date of construction, architect, builder, owner and dimensions.

 A small collection of District of Columbia high school and college yearbooks are housed in the Reading Room.
-We do not have every high school nor do we have every year of the schools within our Collection.
-The yearbooks we have are donations.
-If you have, or know of others who may wish to donate yearbooks, please contact us at firstname.lastname@example.org.
+We do not have every high school nor do we have every year of the schools within our collection.
+If you have and wish to donate yearbooks, or know of others who may, please contact us at firstname.lastname@example.org.

 Finding Aids and Bibliographies